 The Importance of Getting Hearing Aids for Your Hearing Loss

 Most types of hearing loss are minor and treatable.
 Research has shown that getting hearing aids for age-related hearing loss has many benefits, such as improving the ability to hear in social situations and communicate with others.
 Effective treatment makes it easier for older adults to continue their normal routines and interact with friends, family members and other people they communicate with each day.

-At Hearing Care Clinic, our hearing instrument specialists can help.
+At Hearing Care Clinic, we can help.
 A simple hearing test will determine if you suffer from hearing loss, including how mild or severe it is.
-A thorough hearing test will also tell us what kind of hearing loss you have which will determine treatment options and whether you’ll need to be referred to a specialist.
+A thorough hearing test will also tell us what kind of hearing loss you have which will determine treatment options and whether you’ll need to be referred to a physician.